IATI/iati-publisher-docs/docs/publish-activity.rst

     :align: center
     :alt: Publishing multiple activities from the activity list.

-    Figure 1: Publishing multiple activities from the activity list.

 *Publishing a single activity from the activity detail page:*

 .. figure:: images/publish-activity-detail.png
     :width: 100 %
     :align: center
     :alt: Publishing a single activity from the activity detail page.

-    Figure 2: Publishing a single activity from its activity detail page.

 If the activity has been edited since it was first published, you will see the option to 'Republish'.
 Republishing is necessary to update your public data.